 This action research case study describes a process of introducing mindfulness into an organization to shift the work culture over a two year period.
 While many studies show the impact of mindfulness practices on productivity and stress management, our outcomes appear somewhat unique, in that the most consistent themes distilled from one-on-one confidential interviews with participants were an increased connection with one another, with nature, and with the meaning of their work.
 In other words, this approach, both here and in an earlier phase of this program of action research, seems to encourage people to sense their interdependence with the human and natural worlds in which they live.

-Download through August 31, 2018, for free at Springer (here) After this, contact me by email for a copy for your own use — cannot be posted due to copyright restrictions.
+Purchase at Springer or contact me by email for a copy for your own use — cannot be posted due to copyright restrictions.

 |Peter Senge: “Everything that we do is about shifting the capability for collective action….”
 In D. B. Szabla, W. Passmore, M. Barnes, & A. Gibson (Eds.)
 The Palgrave Handbook of organizational change thinkers.
 New York: Springer, 2017.|

 |This book chapter describes the unique contributions of Peter Senge to the field of organizational change.
 Peter is an author, organizational consultant, and systems thinker whose writings and workshops have contributed to a fundamental shift in the way that many look at the nature and scale of change.
 His writings and collaborative work with leaders in schools, not-for-profit organizations, and corporations continue to contribute to organizational and societal evolution.
 Contact me for a copy for your own use—cannot be posted due to copyright restrictions.|

 |Experiences of presence as a key factor towards sustainability leadership.
 Journal of Leadership Studies, 9 (4), 54-59. doi: 10.1002/jls.21427 .
 With V. Koskela (2016).|